List of corvette and sloop classes of the Royal Navy

-This is a list of sixth rate, corvette and sloop classes of the Royal Navy.
+This is a list of Sixth-rate, corvette, and sloop classes of the Royal Navy.

-In the Age of Sail ships were divided into six ranks in 1626 to govern pay rates for officers in 1626.
-Until the 1840s when steam power was being introduced this system was in place, The vessels classed as six rates were used in trade protection and at times could be used as scouts for the fleet (a task normally associated with Fifth rates).
-The rules governing the classification of Six rates would change until the mid 18th Century when it was formally established based on ship size armament and crew size.
-In 1626 a sixth rate was categorized as a ship having a crew size of 40 to 50 men.
-In 1653 the was changed to at least 40 up to a maximum of 79 men.
-By the end of the 1600s crew size had grown to over 100 men with a flush deck battery of guns firing six pound projectiles.
-A sixth rate after the Restoration in 1660 would carry up to 24 guns, though 18 to 20 was more of a standard.
-By the 1750s sixth rates would carry up to 28 guns (though it would less than 30).
+During the Age of Sail, warships were divided into ranks or classes.
+The English Royal Navy adopted a scheme of six classes or "rates" in 1626.
+This system was in place until the 1840s, when steam power was introduced.
+The vessels classed as "Sixth-rates" were used in trade protection and at times could be used as scouts for the fleet (a task normally associated with "Fifth-rates").
+In 1626, a "Sixth-rate" was defined as a ship having a crew of 40 to 50 men.
+In 1653, this was changed, to from 40 up to 79 men.
+After the Restoration in 1660, a "Sixth-rate" carried up to 24 guns, though 18 to 20 was more common.
+By the end of the 1600s, the crew size had grown to over 100 men, with a flush deck battery of six pound guns.
+By the 1750s, a "Sixth-rate" would carry up to 28 guns.
+In the mid 18th-century, the definition was formally established based on ship size, armament, and crew size.

-With the advent of steam assisted and steam powered vessels the term six rate was replaced by the term sloop as an official type of ship in the Royal Navy.
-The term Corvette, adopted from the French was not adopted as an official ship type until 1862.
-This only lasted until 1888 when it was replaced by the term Third Class Cruiser.
-The term sloop returned in the First World War for vessels dedicated for convoy escort.
+With the advent of steam assisted and steam powered vessels, the term "Sixth-rate" was replaced by "Sloop" as an official type of ship in the Royal Navy.
+The term "Corvette", adopted from the French, was not adopted as an official ship type until 1862.
+This only lasted until 1888 when it was replaced by the term "Third Class Cruiser".
+The term sloop returned during World War I for vessels dedicated to convoy escort.
 It remained in use until the 1960s.
-The term corvette did not reappear as an official ship type until just before the start of the Second World War as a convoy escort vessel and is still used in some navies today.
+The term corvette did not reappear as an official ship type until just before the start of World War II, as a convoy escort vessel, and is still used in some navies today.

 Note that vessels captured from other countries and incorporated into the Royal Navy were rated in accordance with the ship rating classification.